raksidehigh/minor_project_video_interiview_review_agent/PROMPT_CHANGES_SUMMARY.md

 The frontend already displays the correct technical questions:

-1. **Question 1:** System Design: Design a Video Streaming Platform Like YouTube
+1. **Question 1:** How would you design a Video Streaming Platform Like YouTube.
 2. **Question 2:** Explain the Trade-offs Between Monolithic vs Microservices Architecture
 3. **Question 3:** How Would You Handle Authentication and Authorization in a Full Stack Application?
 4. **Question 4:** Describe Your Approach to Optimizing the Performance of a Slow Web Application